 The result: A made-up word with no origin in North-Germanic languages and also has no meaning in English or any other language!

-Now that we have a sense of the history behind the brand, let’s dive into the good stuff: Häagen-Dazs ice cream flavors!
+Now that we have a sense of the history behind the brand let’s dive into the good stuff: Häagen-Dazs ice cream flavors!

 The Flavors Of Häagen-Dazs

-Top Häagen-Dazs Flavors of 2021
+Top Häagen-Dazs Flavors

 When it comes to ice cream flavors, few battles rage hotter than the debate between vanilla fans and chocolate fans.
 Vanilla and Chocolate have long reigned supreme when it comes to enjoying that top spot on the “favorite ice cream flavors” list.